 In consultation with the school governors, the Local Authority determines the number of pupils that may be admitted to a school in each year: this is generally referred to as the school’s published admission number (PAN).

-- Pupils living in the catchment area of the school
+4) Children living within the catchment area of the academy

-- Other pupils arranged in order of priority according to how near their home address point is to the school, by the shortest walking route as measured by Geographical Information Systems.
+5) Other children arranged in order of priority according to how near their home address point is to the main gate of the academy, determined by a straight-line measurement as calculated by the local authority’s geographical information system.

 All applications are considered against published criteria with no priority awarded for early applications.
 Late applicants will only be considered in exceptional circumstances.